CodyBontecou/blog/src/how-to-use-vuetify-with-nuxt-3.md

 ## Customize Sass Variables

 You're able to extend and modify the sass variables powering Vuetify.
-This requires installing `vite-plugin-vuetify`:
+This requires installing `vite-plugin-vuetify` and importing a few Nuxt-specific modules:

 ```bash
 yarn add vite-plugin-vuetify